camptocamp/oapi-poc/tutorial/howto.md

 ![Add OAFeat collection](img/oafeat_add_collection.png)

-It is additionally possible to filter by `datetime`, `BBOX` and by other item properties.
+It is additionally possible to filter by `datetime`, `bbox` and by other item properties.
 In the following example we will retrieve all observations (collection `Stundenwerte Messstationen...`) of the parameter `pp0qnhh0` for all stations at the datetime `2022-07-17T00:00:00Z`:

 - Select the collection `Stundenwerte Messstationen...` and click on `Build query`
 - Under `Provide Specific Filter Expressions` set the expression to `"param_short" = 'pp0qnhh0' AND "datetime" = '2022-07-17T00:00:00Z'`